-The apportionment to be used is agreed at 50% WA Branch and 50% PTA Branch.
+The parties subsequently agreed the apportionment to be 50% WA Branch and 50% PTA Branch.

 The RTBU and ARTBIU agree that preservation of assets must be safeguarded in the interests of the entire RTBU membership and that no assets (including real property) shall be disposed of or otherwise dealt with without the consent of the RTBU National Executive and ARTBIU Executive.